DistributedObjectProtocol/protocol/README.md

 # Patches

 A Patch describes changes to be made to a target JSON document using a syntax that closely mimics the document being modified.
-The implementation must follow all the rules defined in [JSON Merge Patch](https://tools.ietf.org/html/rfc7386) specification.
+The implementation must follow all the rules defined in [JSON Merge Patch](https://tools.ietf.org/html/rfc7386) specification ([except one](#Delete)).

 ### Examples